scottx611x/CSCI-S-40/Lecture/Lectures.md

       - An MX record is to Email as aN SRV or NAPTR (Name authority pointer) is to SIP!
     - `dig sip.mit.edu SRV`

-  - how you tell an
+  - How you tell an inbound SIP call from an inbound Email from an inbound Web?
+    - The port information!

   - SDP (Session Description Protocol):